mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 The interface definitions for these classes are inconsequential.

-The problem with chaining these operations becomes apparent with unit and integration testing.
-You will see that in order to unit test the first service, we end up having to inject mocks.
+The problem with chaining these operations becomes apparent with unit testing and integration testing.
+In order to unit test any service, we must inject mocks.

 > **Note**: I am using the Moq testing library in these code examples.